twisteddragons/Portfolio/Untitled Puzzle Platformer/README.md

 Inspired by the Nintendo puzzle game Kuru Kuru Kururin for the Game Boy Advance.

-Development is in progress as of July 6th, 2025.
+Development is in progress as of October 24th, 2025.
 No playable demo yet.

 Completed aspects include custom collision detection, tilemaps, progress and settings saving, collectables, color-swap shaders for multiple skins, and a handful of interactable objects.